When every step you take is painful or your legs get easily fatigued, your quality of life can be severely hampered.

 Many people with PVD don't have symptoms at all, and others may mistake PVD symptoms for normal aging-related aches and pains, or other conditions such as arthritis, anemia, spinal stenosis and nerve damage.

 The most common PVD-related symptom is claudication — crampy leg pain while walking, climbing stairs or exercising that generally goes away with rest.

 However, it's important to note that nearly everyone who has PVD, even those who don't have leg pain or discomfort, experience problems with walking: They find they simply can't walk as fast or as far as they used to.

 People with the most extreme form of PVD, critical limb ischemia, experience extreme pain, as well as nonhealing sores and wounds in the legs and feet.
 If left untreated, the only life-saving option for these patients is amputation.

-"If you’re having any issues related to walking, or you have any other symptoms of PVD, don't ignore them," says Jacobs.
+"If you’re having any issues related to walking, or you have any other symptoms of PVD, don't ignore them," says Snell.
 "Talk to your doctor as soon as possible.
 The symptoms may not actually be caused by PVD, but if they are, treatment will help prevent far more serious health problems down the road."

 Yet another reason to steer clear of cigarettes: The risk of PVD is up to four times higher for those who smoke or have a history of smoking.

 For instance, researchers at Harvard Medical School found that the more cigarettes a woman smokes daily, the more likely she is to develop PVD.
 Women who kicked the habit within the past 10 years are less likely to develop PVD than current smokers, but it's still far better to never have smoked at all.

 Accomplishing these goals often involves a combination of approaches: